sciamop/pinry-saver-ios/README.md

 ### 4. Add Shared Files to Targets

 1. Add `PinryShared` folder to both targets:
-   - Right-click on project > Add Files to "pinry-saver-ios-2"
+   - Right-click on project > Add Files to "Pinry Saver"
    - Select the `PinryShared` folder
    - Ensure both targets (main app and share extension) are checked